 Publishers rely mainly on the revenues they make through GAM and have no way of quickly switching that to another platform, given the market dominance of Google.
 Running both Adhese Gateway and GAM in parallel offers an easy and efficient way of building a product offering around anonymous traffic without the risk of losing any revenue.

 The user decides which way it goes, by consenting to data use and using a phone or computer from a specific brand.
 These two elements determine the media owner’s options for finding a path to advertising revenue.

 When users do not consent to data use or their operating system blocks identifiers, they generate anonymous media inventory.
-Adhese Gateway offers an alternative to existing ad servers, designed to function without identifying users and fully operational on anonymous traffic.
+Adhese provides a full stack alternative, designed to function without identifying users and fully operational on anonymous traffic.

 This makes it possible to operate advertising sales, both direct and programmatic, on media where no cookies or other identifiers are available or where no legal consent was obtained.
 Gateway handles all demand in an auditable server pod controlled by the media owner.

 Identifiable media inventory runs just like before; no changes to the existing setup are needed.